eyedeekay/firefox.profile.i2p/DETAILS.md

 This doesn't, and for now, it can't, protect against fingerprinting by Screen Size.
 If you need to protect against this kind of fingerprinting, then you should manually modify a Tor Browser Bundle to use i2p.
+Eventually this installer will more thoroughly integrate with an existing Tor Browser installation, but it will *never touch files belonging to a user's installed* *Tor Browser except to copy them completely where absolutely necessary.* The whole point is to separate contextual identities.

 ## Relentless self-criticism